Inspire, Enable & Celebrate:

 In 1982 The Conservation Foundation was formed by David Shreeve and David Bellamy and since then we’ve been working to Inspire, Enable and Celebrate positive environmental action.

-The Conservation Foundation creates and manages award schemes, awareness campaigns, publications and events covering wide ranging issues and aimed at different and diverse audiences.
+The Conservation Foundation creates and manages environmental projects, award schemes, awareness campaigns, publications and events covering wide ranging issues and aimed at different and diverse audiences.

 Some include the spiritual dimension of concern for the environment.
 The Foundation is also an environmental incubator, helping fledgling organisations get off the ground and turning good ideas into fundable projects.

-We have no members, what we do is funded by sponsors and funding organisations such as the Heritage and Big Lottery funds.
+We have no members, what we do is funded by sponsors and organisations such as the Heritage Lottery and National Lottery Community Funds and grant giving trusts.
 As a registered charity, we can also accept donations for projects or to pay running costs.

 Our approach is inclusive and fun, never confrontational or strident.
 Projects are run as partnerships – with corporate and individual sponsors, government departments, media organisations, trusts and foundations.View our projects

 Thousands of people have become interested in the environment through a Conservation Foundation project.
-For some it may have involved planting a tree, creating a pond, or turning a wasteland green, all actions which make their community healthier and more connected.
-For others, the Foundation has a sparked a lifelong concern for the wider world and provided a practical way to get involved.
+For some it may have involved planting a tree, creating a pond, or turning a wasteland green – all actions which make their community healthier and more connected.
+For others, the Foundation has sparked a lifelong concern for the wider world and provided a practical way to get involved.

 Many individuals, organisations and projects have benefited from The Conservation Foundation’s numerous award schemes to celebrate positive environmental action designed to congratulate those involved and to encourage others.
-The very first awards supported by the Ford Motor Company eventually grew to cover Europe whilst the Wessex Watermarks support projects in the West Country and are currently celebrating their 25th anniversary.
+The very first awards supported by the Ford Motor Company eventually grew to cover Europe whilst the Wessex Watermarks support projects in the West Country.

-Other awards have be supported by Lloyds Bank, O2, Trusthouse Forte, Disney, The Observer, Sunday Telegraph, Sunday Times and others.Get in touch
+Other awards have been supported by Lloyds Bank, O2, Trusthouse Forte, Disney, The Observer, Sunday Telegraph, Sunday Times and others.Get in touch

 Meet the team.